 “I had the good sense to leave Atlantic City.
 I left Atlantic City before it totally cratered.
 And I made a lot of money in Atlantic City and I'm very proud of it,” said Trump.

-Given his storied history, what are your thoughts on Donald Trump?
-Do you think his casino exploits contribute to or harm his bid for the Republican nomination?
-Share your thoughts by leaving a comment below:
+Given his storied history and checkered presidency so far, what are your thoughts on Donald J. Trump?
+Do you think his casino exploits contribute to are likely to have an effect on his presidency?
+Share your thoughts in the comments below.